GrzechuG/Colors/README.md

 # Colors

-This script makes 'paints' any letter (almost) you type in your terminal in another color.
+This script 'paints' every letter you type in your terminal in another color.
 <br>

 # Execution